Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 When using the card, the user's biometric data will be compared with the reference data.

-To top it off, it is possible to enroll multiple fingerprints: the product specifications and the issuer requirements set this number.
+To top it off, it is possible to enrol multiple fingerprints: the product specifications and the issuer requirements set this number.

 The experience from Smartphone makers such as Apple and Samsung demonstrate that commercial biometrics became successful when: